 The Company's financial assets classified as Level 2 have been initially valued at the transaction price and subsequently valued typically utilizing third party pricing services.
 Because the Company's investment portfolio may include securities that do not always trade on a daily basis, the pricing services use many observable market inputs to determine value including reportable trades, benchmark yields and benchmarking of like securities.
 The Company validates the prices provided by the third party pricing services by reviewing their pricing methods and obtaining market values from other pricing sources.
-After completing the validation procedures, the Company did not adjust or override any fair value measurements provided by these pricing services as of March 31, 2010 or December 31, 2009.
+After completing the validation procedures, the Company did not adjust or override any fair value measurements provided by these pricing services as of June 30, 2010 or December 31, 2009.

-The following tables set forth the Company's financial assets that were recorded at fair value as of March 31, 2010 and December 31, 2009.
+The tables below present information about the Company's assets that are measured at fair value on a recurring basis as of June 30, 2010 and December 31, 2009 and indicate the fair value hierarchy of the valuation techniques utilized to determine such fair value.
 To conform prior year figures to current year presentation, \$8,116 of money market funds have been reclassified from Level 2 to Level 1 as of December 31, 2009.